Italy

 Free Public Wifi Verona Italy

 Since June 15th, 2017, Roam Like at Home (RLAT) rules came into force for European Union countries.
-Due to these rules, people with European Union mobile numbers are no longer charged temporary mobile roaming fees if they travel within the European Union.
-Consequently if you have a European Union mobile number, you can use that number anywhere within the European Union and you will be charged for calls, texts and data in the same rates as if you were in your home country.
+As such, people with European Union mobile numbers are no longer charged temporary mobile roaming fees if they travel within the European Union.
+This means that if you have a European Union mobile number, you can use that number anywhere within the European Union and you will be charged for calls, texts and data in the same rates as if you were in your home country.
 There are limits to this in order to prevent abuse of these rules.

 5G has been in Italy since June 2019.
 However 2G is expected to continue in Italy until 2025.

-Italy is ranked 48th fastest in the world for mobile internet speeds and 62nd fastest for fixed broadband.
-For Fixed Broadband the average download speed is 53mbps and upload is 18mbps (as at February 2022).
+The average internet speeds in Italy are reasonably fast.
+Italy is ranked 55th fastest in the world for mobile internet speeds and 73rd fastest for fixed broadband.
+For Fixed Broadband the average download speed is 81mbps and upload is 20mbps (as at April 2024).

 The best place to buy cell phone SIM cards in Italy are in phone stores.
 They can be found in shopping malls and city centres.
 We recommend not buying a SIM card at the airport as prices are generally higher at the airport.
 You will need to present photo ID in order to purchase a SIM card.